Kikobeats/tom/README.md

 *Required*</br>
 type: `number`

-The Telegram chat id that will receive the message
+The Telegram chat id that will receive the message.

 ##### message